Depression is characterized by persistent sadness, whereas social anxiety presents as an intense fear of social interactions.

 - lorazepam (Ativan and Lorazepam Intensol)

-Anti-anxiety medications are short-term solutions.
-These can be habit-forming and they have a sedative effect on some people.
-They may also have dangerous interactions with alcohol.
+Anti-anxiety medications are often short-term solutions.
+Some of these medications can be habit-forming and have a sedative effect on some people.
+They may also have dangerous side effects when taken with alcohol.

-Along with talk therapy and medication, lifestyle changes can assist your recovery.
+Along with talk therapy and medication, lifestyle changes can help your recovery, including: